Making Sense of Travel Insurance

 • A hospital near the insured's home

-• Or the hospital of insured' choice
+• Or the hospital of the insured's choice

 Q: